Trapping: Unwanted catches

 Trappers can employ a variety of devices and strategies to avoid unwanted catches.
 Ideally, if a non-target animal (such as a domestic cat or dog) is caught in a non-lethal trap, it can be released without harm.
 A careful choice of set and lure may help to catch target animals while avoiding non-target animals.
-Although trappers cannot always guarantee that unwanted animals won't be caught, they can take precautions to avoid unwanted catches or release them unharmed.
+Although trappers cannot always guarantee that unwanted animals will not be caught, they can take precautions to avoid unwanted catches or release them unharmed.

 The snaring of non-target animals can be minimized using methods that exclude animals larger or smaller than the target animal.
 For example, deer stops are designed to avoid the snaring of deer or cattle by the leg; they are required in some parts of the US.
 Other precautions include setting snares at specific heights, diameters, and locations.
 In a study of foxes in the UK, researchers were unintentionally snaring brown hares about as frequently as the intended foxes until they improved their methods, using larger wire with rabbit stops to eliminate the unwanted catch of the brown hares.